 Use Word or WordPerfect to recreate the following documents.
-Each article is worth 10 points and should be emailed to the instructor at james@richland.edu.
-If you use Microsoft Works to create the documents, then you must save it as a Rich Text Format (RTF) file.
+Each article is worth 10 points and should be emailed to the instructor at james@richland.edu

 Type your name at the top of each document.
 Include the title as part of what you type.
 The lines around the title aren't that important, but if you will type ----- at the beginning of a line and hit enter, both Word and WordPerfect will draw a line across the page for you.